hyperionian/cloudformation-example/README.md

 # Deploying a pair of public and private subnets with a NAT instance and a Splunk Enterprise instance within a VPC

-This Cloudformation stack can be run in ap-southeast-2 region.

 [![cloudformation-launch-stack](diagrams/stack-launch.png)](https://console.aws.amazon.com/cloudformation/home?region=ap-southeast-2#/stacks/new?stackName=SplunkEnterprisePrivate&templateURL=https://cybersociety.s3.amazonaws.com/cf-templates/master_infrastructure.template)